-Furthermore, with respect to any cross-collateralized underlying mortgage loans and underlying mortgage loans made to the same borrower or borrowers under common ownership, creditors of a common parent in bankruptcy may seek to consolidate the assets of those borrowers with those of the parent.
+Furthermore, with respect to underlying mortgage loans made to the same borrower or borrowers under common ownership, creditors of a common parent in bankruptcy may seek to consolidate the assets of those borrowers with those of the parent.
 Consolidation of the assets of the borrowers would likely have an adverse effect on the funds available to make distributions on the certificates.
 The bankruptcy of a borrower, or the general partner or the managing member of a borrower, may impair the ability of the lender to enforce its rights and remedies under the related mortgage.